REBELinBLUE/kube-guide/3-tutorial.md

 Before that though, let's prove that Kubernetes is self healing and is able to recover from a *Node* disappearing.

-Edit the *Deployment* to look like the following.
+Create the file `9-deployment-with-tolerations.yaml` with the following content.

 ```yaml
 apiVersion: apps/v1